Viitor22/Digit-Recognizer/README.md

 ## English

 ### 📌 Project Description
 This project is a handwritten digit recognition model capable of identifying digits from 0 to 9.
-The model is trained on images of handwritten digits using deep learning techniques.
+All functionalities, including image preprocessing, model training, and prediction, were implemented from scratch without using high-level deep learning libraries such as TensorFlow or PyTorch.

 ### 🚀 Features
 - Recognition of handwritten digits (0-9)
-- Preprocessing of input images
+- Custom-built image preprocessing pipeline
-- Training with a deep learning model (e.g., CNN)
+- Neural network implemented from scratch
 - Evaluation metrics to assess model performance
-- Deployment options for real-world applications
+- Simple deployment for real-world applications

 ### 🛠️ Technologies Used
 - Python
-- TensorFlow/Keras or PyTorch
+- NumPy
-- NumPy & Pandas
+- OpenCV
 - Matplotlib

 ### 📌 Contributing